-I stumbled on this little trick for getting spray paint projects to dry more quickly completely by accident the other day and I was completely flabbergasted when it actually worked!
+I stumbled on this little trick for making spray paint dry more quickly completely by accident the other day and I was completely flabbergasted when it actually worked!
 I was spray painting and I was feeling impatient and, well, I guess necessity really is the mother of invention!

 So you remember last week when I shared my mason jar air freshener?
 (By the way, check that one out if you haven’t!
 I’m so surprised at how well it works for something so simple!)
 Anyway, I got to the part where I had painted the lid and I was ready to move on to assembling the whole thing.

 Lookin’ good, lid!
 Time to pick you up and put you on your jar!
 Right?
 Right?

 (by the way, here’s how to clean spray paint off of skin. :))

 The weather was a little cooler that day so even though I thought I had let it dry long enough, the chilliness was preventing the paint from setting.
 But I wanted to use it now!
 I tried screwing the lid on the jar anyway because at that point my hand was already painty, but it was too tacky and wouldn’t go on properly.
 I thought if I could rub some wax on it maybe it would glide more smoothly and THEN I had a moment of brilliance!